Program

 With over 30 years of experience in seed conservation research, Dr. Hay’s career has spanned some of the world’s most renowned seed conservation institutions, including the Royal Botanic Gardens Kew, the International Rice Research Institute, and now Aarhus University in Denmark.
 She continues to collaborate with international genebanks to advance seed science globally.

 Dr. Hay’s research focuses on seed longevity, investigating the best times to harvest seeds, optimal drying techniques, and how longevity varies between and within species.
 Her work is fundamental to securing plant diversity for the future.
 As Chief Editor of Seed Science and Technology and President-Elect of the International Society for Seed Science, she is at the forefront of global seed research.
+The International Plant Phenotyping Network is generously sponsoring the attendance of Dr Hay

 Key Dates